rounakrajsurana/ISDM/README.md

-# ISDM Project
+# ISDM
-This is an On-line Course Design System we have created as a part of our ISDM subject syllabus.
-The parts uploaded here only pertain to the frontend and backend.
-Our system looks to help teachers set up courses and help them evaluate in terms of the Bloom's Taxonomy for comprehensive teaching and evaluation.
-There are still some changes to be made but all the basic files including mySQL db files have been included.
-Put them in the ISDM folder of the XAMPP stack to make it work.
+On-line Course Design System
+This system would help a new teacher to add a course, to shedule the added cource and how they would like to teach.
+It would majorly depend on blooms taxonomy.
+How they would like to evaluate is also one of the major tasks.